Lesmurdie Falls, Perth’s best waterfall, has numerous walking trails for all fitness levels.

 The track on this side wasn’t as good but manageable.
 However, it wasn’t well signposted, and we weren’t sure if we were on the right trail.
 We did, however, make it back down to the bottom of Lesmurdie Creek, where we had to cross back over to the car park.

-If you want to be part of a group, this tour by the Hike Collective is perfect.
-The hike lasts around two hours and have a maximum group of twenty.
-You will hike through the Mundy Regional Park to the foot of the falls before returning to the lookout on the top of the falls for sunset.
+If you want to be part of a group, this tour by the Off the Beaten Track is perfect.
+The hike lasts around two hours and is suitable for beginner and intermediate hikers.

 Tips for visiting Lesmurdie Falls

 - Rocks can be slippery when wet so pay attention to where you are walking